JacobKMcPherson/workshop_pkpd_antimicrobials/README.md

 ## Event Description

-This workshop aims to introduce trainees to the fundamental principles of PK/PD, with a focus on antimicrobial agents and how these principles apply in the context of dose optimization and drug development.
+This workshop introduces trainees to the fundamental principles of pharmacokinetics and pharmacodynamics (PK/PD), with a particular emphasis on antimicrobial agents.
+Participants will learn how PK/PD modeling informs dose selection, regimen optimization, and the translation of preclinical findings into clinical trial design.
+By highlighting the role of PK/PD as a bridge between laboratory research and clinical drug development, the workshop will illustrate how these principles guide decision-making across the drug development pipeline—from candidate selection to regulatory approval.

 ## Intended Audience
 Graduate students, pharmacy students, and postdoctoral fellows of microbiology, immunology, pharmaceutical sciences, and translational sciences.